pouyaesm/kdd2018_air_pollution_prediction/README.md

 ## Execution

 1. Run `src/preprocess.py` to create the cleaned data set,
-2. Run scripts in `src/statistics` folder for basic insights into data
+2. Run scripts in `src/statistics` for gaining basic insights

 ## Examples

-1. See the basic examples of using tensorflow in `examples/tensorflow`
+1. `examples/gcforest` includes basic examples of using forests instead of neurons to do deep learning proposed in [this paper](https://arxiv.org/abs/1702.08835),

-## On-going experiments
+2. `examples/tensorflow` includes basic examples of using tensorflow

-1. `examples/simple_gcforest` is an experimental setup to use forests instead of neurons to do deep learning proposed in [this paper](https://arxiv.org/abs/1702.08835),
+## On-going jobs

-    * Current challenges: `xgboost dependency problem`
+1. Add training examples for tensorflow